 While trying to ping or connect a remote host I can an error “no route to host”.
 How can I debug this error and solve it?
 As we know IP networks are constructed hop by hop which means there are different intermediate routers transmit packets between two remote hosts.
-These routers decides the route to the destination according to their routing tables.
-If destination route do not exists in the routers routing table it will return “no route to host error” with ICMP protocol.
+These routers decide the route to the destination according to their routing tables.
+If destination route does not exist in the routers routing table it will return “no route to host error” with ICMP protocol.

 Reasons and Solutions

-No Router To Host error is very generic error but we will try to list some of the causes of the error.
+No Rout To Host error is a very generic error but we will try to list some of the causes of the error.

 Remote Host or IP Address Is Offline

-The first reason may be the remote system is not running or in a offline position.
-It can not connected to the network or internet.
+The first reason may be the remote system is not running or in an offline position.
+It can not be connected to the network or internet.
 This can be tested with the

 traceroute command which will try to access remote system hope by hope but will also check each intermediate hop status.

-Solution is contacting to the remote system administrator and talking about the situation of the system.
+The solution is contacting the remote system administrator and talking about the situation of the system.

 Trying To Connect Wrong Port

-While trying to connect remote system with the given port we may use wrong port number which is not serving.
-Double check the port number while connecting remote systems.
+While trying to connect the remote system with the given port we may use the wrong port number which is not serving.
+Double-check the port number while connecting remote systems.

 Another reason may the service we want to access is not running.
-So the port will not opened too.
+So the port will not open too.
 We can check service availability for Linux and Windows with the following ways.

 $ sudo systemctl status sshd